rone-payker/rone-payker/README.md

 ✅MySQL
 ✅WordPress

-- 🔭 I’m currently working on As a Freelancer
+- 🔭 I’m currently working on As a Freelancer😊

-- 🌱 I’m currently learning PHP/MySQL/JavaScript/MongoDB
+- 🌱 I’m still learning & Practicing on:
+   ❄PHP
+   ❄MySQL
+   ❄JavaScript
+   ❄MongoDB.

 - 👯 I’m looking to collaborate on Creating a distinctive, user-friendly website that leaves a lasting impression, attracting visitors and boosting your business.

-- 💬 Ask me about
+- 💬 𝗔𝘀𝗸 𝗺𝗲 𝗮𝗯𝗼𝘂𝘁 :
 💠Freelancing opportunities
 💠WordPress Website Design & Development
 💠Landing Page Design